pivotal/blog/content/post/PostgreSQL-Meetup-in-Berlin-2016-01-26.md

 - PostgreSQL
 - Meetup
 date: 2016-01-29T16:54:32+01:00
-draft: true
+draft: false
 short: |
   Pivotal hosted a PostgreSQL Meetup in Berlin.
+Speakers: Andres Freund and Oleksandr Shulgin.
-title: PostgreSQL Meetup in Berlin 2016 01 26
+title: PostgreSQL Meetup in Berlin, 2016-01-26
 ---

 [Meetups](http://www.meetup.com/) serve two main purposes: listen to good talks, and meet other people who share a common interest in a topic.